CHOLERA -1873

 twenty-five years.
 His funeral occurred to day.

-There were two deaths on Iowa street during the night, one a woman and
+There were two deaths on Iowa street during the night,

 the other a child.
 Both buried to-day.